Sven Koenig (cricketer)

-Sven Gaetan Koenig (born 9 December 1973 in Durban, South Africa) is a South African cricketer.
+Sven Gaetan Koenig (born 9 December 1973) is a South African cricketer.

 Koenig was educated at Hilton College and the University of Cape Town.
 He played representative cricket for Ntl Nuff (1989-1991) and South African Schools (1991).

 He represented Easterns, Gauteng, Western Province, MCC (2004) and Middlesex (2002–2004) as a dogged left-handed opening batsman and a right-arm off-break bowler.
 He played English county cricket as an Italian EU passport holder, before retiring from first-class cricket at 30 to launch a banking career in his native South Africa.